What is Overtime Pay?

 Contact an Experienced Employment Lawyer

-Many employers take advantage of the fact that it can be complicated and confusing for employees to figure out if they are entitled to overtime pay.
-Other companies do not understand wage and hour laws correctly.
-Either way, if you believe your company is not paying you all of the wages to which you are entitled you should contact us online or call us at (201) 487-2700.
+Many employers take advantage of the fact that it can be complicated and confusing for employees to determine if they are entitled to overtime pay.
+Other employers do not understand wage and hour laws correctly.
+Either way, if you believe your employer is not paying you all of the wages to which you are entitled you can contact us online or call us at (973) 744-4000.